koding/kdlearn/guides/getting-started-kpm.md

 ```

 1. The first command `kpm install` will install a program or a framework from the list of available programs or frameworks.
 2. The second command `kpm list` will list all available installers that you can currently install on your VM.
+We keep adding to the list and if you wish, you can contribute as well!
 3. The third command `kpm -h` or  `kpm  --help` will show the help for this command.
 The help command will showcase the syntax and a short version of this guide.
 4. The last command `kpm --version` will showcase the current version of your local Koding Package Manager.